-This lovely route winds along the northern slopes of Monte Altissimo, offering beautiful views of some peaks of the Apuan Alps and a rich marble quarry.
-Castiglione d’Orcia was first mentioned in historical documents in 714.
-It was initially held by Aldobrandeschi before becoming a free commune in1252.
-In the fourteenth century, however, it came under the control of Siena and was constantly contested between the Salimbeni and Siena.
-The town center, with its old paved road, is particularly picturesque.
+There's a lovely route that winds along the northern slopes of Monte Altissimo, offering beautiful views of some peaks of the Apuan Alps and a rich marble quarry.
+It brings to Castiglione d’Orcia, first mentioned in historical documents in 714 and initially held by Aldobrandeschi before becoming a free commune in 1252.
+In the fourteenth century, however, it came under the control of Siena and was constantly contended between this town and the Salimbeni.
+The center, with its old paved road, is particularly picturesque.